 - Vinyl siding may become loose or be punctured from debris in the air during high winds.

 - Over time, you will need to be alert in case moisture gets trapped underneath the siding panels.
-This can cause rotting and then cause mold to grow.
-If moisture is left untreated, it can seep through to the inside of the house, causing damp walls and damage.
+This can result in rot and then cause mold to grow.
+If moisture is left untreated, it may seep through to the inside of the house, doing further damage.

-- Consider buying an extra siding panel or two just in case you need to replace any part of the siding.
-There are often changes made to the color compositions of siding panels, so buying an extra panel will ensure that the colors match if you should have to replace any part of the siding.
+- Consider buying an extra siding panel or two in case you need to replace any part of the siding.
+Changes are often made to the color compositions of siding panels, so buying an extra panel will ensure that the colors match if a partial replacement becomes necessary.

 Once you have decided on vinyl siding for your home, you will need to find a professional siding contractor to install it for you.
 Find a reliable, local and professional siding contractor.